millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100StartHereOCI.md

 - For this workshop, be sure to choose Full for the Deployment Profile.
 The Full profile includes components like Hive which are not part of the Basic profile.
 - We suggest you choose the Number of Nodes as 1 as that is sufficient to run the journey.
 Keeping the number of nodes small will reduce your costs or allow your trial to last longer.
 - Currently, the examples are built for Spark 2.1 so be sure to select that version.
 - Be sure to also pick a **Compute Shape** for which you have availability as seen in your OCI Service Limits.
 For instance, your service limits may have availability for VM.Standard1.4 shapes but not VM.Standard2.2.
-So, pick VM.Standard1.4.
+So, pick VM.Standard1.4 in that scenario.

 ![](images/100/snap0015943.jpg)